 And, in large part, that could be due to some prevalent myths and misconceptions people have about using a financial adviser.
 So we’re helping to bust some of those mistaken notions in the hopes that you’ll be less tepid about seeking advice for your own money goals.

 Myth No. 1: Only rich people need financial planners.

-“Financial planning is for anyone who wants to organize their finances, set money goals and make a plan to reach those goals,” says Ann Arceo, president of Savvy Duo Financial Planning.
-“While it’s true that there are some financial planners who target wealthy clients, there are a growing number who provide affordable advice—regardless of a client’s net worth or income.”
+“Financial planning is for anyone who wants to organize their finances, set money goals, and make a plan to reach those goals,” says Ann Arceo, president of Savvy Duo Financial Planning.
+“While it’s true that there are some financial planners who target wealthy clients, there is a growing number who provide affordable advice—regardless of a client’s net worth or income.”